 Bergamot essential oils may also have a role in complementary medicine when treating chronic pain.
-Research in 2016 indicated that the oil from Bergamot is "endowed with antinociceptive and antiallodynic effects".
+Research in 2016 indicated that the oil from Bergamot is “endowed with antinociceptive (process of blocking detection of pain by sensory neurons) and antiallodynic effects”.

-There have multiple studies when it comes to essential oil vapors and aroma's stimulating parts of the brain to help control emotions.
+Multiple studies have been conducted when it comes to essential oil vapors and aroma’s stimulating parts of the brain to help control emotions.

-Bergamot essential oil in one such study published in 2015, concluded that bergamot oils inhaled with water vapor has physiological effects.
-Specifically more short term effects, but positive effects nonetheless.
-Most notably, negative emotions and fatigue of participants were improved.
+Bergamot essential oil in one such study, concluded that bergamot oils inhaled with water vapor has physiological effects.
+Specifically, short term effects, but positive effects nonetheless.
+For example, negative emotions and fatigue of participants, were improved.

 Another published article in 2013, spoke about specific essential oils ability to communicate to the olfactory system.
-This can stimulate serotonin and dopamine release, and thereby effect mood.
-Bergamot was one of the said oils, along with lemon and lavender.
+This can stimulate serotonin and dopamine release.
+Thus, having potential to effect mood.
+Bergamot was one of the these oils, along with lemon and lavender.

-A member of the mint family, peppermint is an herb, crossed between Spearmint and Water Mint, and has been used for many years to treat different ailments.
-Research continues to further investigate many personal and broad claims of this oil and it's healing properties.
+A member of the mint family, peppermint is an herb.
+It’s a crossed between Spearmint and Water Mint.
+Peppermint has been used for many years to treat different ailments.
+Research continues to further investigate many personal and broad claims of this oil and healing properties.

-Peppermint essential oil is a popular and powerful natural remedy.
-Along with spearmint essential oil, this essential oil has a minty aroma that is both sharp and refreshing at the same time.
-It, along with other essential oils discussed, is also used to potentially treat a number of other symptoms and ailments.
+Peppermint essential oil is a popular, and thought to be powerful, natural remedy.
+Along with spearmint, has a minty aroma that is both sharp and refreshing at the same time.
+Anecdotal evidence and research based studies suggest it’s potential to treat a number of symptoms and ailments.

-Peppermint, depending on suppliers is one of the strongest scents in the essential oil family, a little truly does go a long way!
+Peppermint, depending on suppliers is one of the strongest scents in the essential oil family.
+Furthermore, a little truly does go a long way!

-Whether it is used in a skin application dilution with carrier oils, or inhaled via diffusers and other types of mists, peppermint is thought to stimulate the limbic system.
+Whether it is used in a skin application dilution with carrier oils, or inhaled via diffusers and other types of mists, peppermint (like other aromas) is thought to stimulate the limbic system.
 This is a part of the brain that controls emotions.

 The main components of peppermint essential oil are Menthol & Menthone, just to name a few.

-Another meta analysis looking at 12 different studies and IBS, which strengthened this claim, and concluded that "enteric coated peppermint oil is an effective therapy of abdominal pain and adults with IBS."
+Another meta analysis looking at 12 different studies and IBS, concluded that “enteric coated peppermint oil is an effective therapy of abdominal pain and adults with IBS.”

-However, another study of postoperative patients and nausea found inconclusive or little to no effect between the peppermint oil and placebo.
-This leaves us to believe more research is definitely needed for this correlation.
+However, another study of postoperative patients and nausea was inconclusive.
+The study found little to no effect between the peppermint oil and placebo.

 The National Center for Complementary and Integrative Health discusses peppermint oil and peppermint leaves further.
 They state that both the leaves and oils have been used for health purposes.
 Records from ancient Greece, Rome, and Egypt mention that it was used for digestive disorders.
 They state that today, it is promoted for things like the common cold, sinus infections, and headaches and promoted for topical use for muscle aches, joint pain and itching.

-Due to the smooth muscle relaxing properties of peppermint oil (PO), according to one study, concluded that PO appeared to help symptomatic relief in some patients with chest pain and dysphagia.
-In this particular study PO was given via dissolvable tablet form.
+Due to said smooth muscle relaxing properties of peppermint oil (PO), according to one study, PO appeared to help symptomatic relief in some patients with chest pain and dysphagia.
+In this particular study, PO was given via dissolvable tablet form.

 Peppermint oil has been widely used in cosmetics.
 A study in 2015, showed effectiveness of peppermint oil on chronic pruritus.
-This is said to be not only easy to use and effective, but also a safe alternative to other interventions.
+Furthermore, concluding it to be not only easy to use and effective, but also a safe alternative to other interventions.

-Another study in 2012 looked at peppermint oil for the skin, this study was emphasized to pregnant women and itchy skin, noting that it is indeed a noticeable effective treatment for the severity of itchy skin.
+Another study in 2012 looked at peppermint oil for purities in pregnant women.
+Concluding, indeed peppermint oil had a noticeable effective treatment for the severity of itchy skin.

-It's important to always check with your PCP prior to using these oils standalone for any ailment, and research potential side effects from there use, specially in pregnant women and small children.
+It’s important to always check with your PCP prior to using these oils standalone for any ailment.
+In addition, being mindful of the strength of such suggestive research.

-In essential oil form, though, rosemary is used for several medicinal purposes.
+In essential oil form, though, rosemary has been used for several medicinal purposes.

 One study looked at rosemary and lavender essential oil and cognitive functioning.
 It concluded that rosemary aroma in particular led to improvements in long-term memory compared with controls in the same experiment.